Kamenorite/playwright-dom-extractor/BEST-PRACTICES.md

 1. Run automated tests that verify data-testid attributes are present
 2. Generate reports of elements missing data-testid attributes
 3. Include data-testid coverage in code review checklists

+## Related Documentation

+- [SEMANTIC-KEYS.md](SEMANTIC-KEYS.md): Comprehensive guide to semantic key conventions
+- [SMART-SELECTOR.md](SMART-SELECTOR.md): Using the smart selector system for more readable tests
+- [MCP-INTEGRATION.md](MCP-INTEGRATION.md): Using Cursor AI to help identify and generate semantic selectors

 By following these best practices, you'll maximize the effectiveness of the Playwright DOM Extractor's data-testid prioritization feature and make your tests more robust and maintainable.